 Actually, I occasionally worked in the small grocery store at the resort my dad was managing as he needed help from a number of other employees to ring up groceries during the day.

 I was also the game-room-operator.
-This game room consisted of six pool tables (I believe), a few pinball machines, and this job usually began in the late afternoon.
-Customers would be required to pay a quarter to use the pool tables.
+This game room consisted of six pool tables (I believe), and a few pinball machines.
+This job usually began in the late afternoon.
+Customers would be required to pay a quarter(?), to use the pool tables.
 At the close of every business day I would level the tables, replace pool stick(s) tips if needed and clean the felt...plus, count and bag up the proceeds.

 When I had free time, I played on the pool tables so I could improve my pool playing skills.
 I started to believe I was becoming a good pool player.
 My brother Charlie, while he was stationed in Viet Nam, surprised me by sending me two gifts.
 One was a cue stick and the other gift was a chess set.
 I loved playing with this cue stick.
 Both the cue stick and chess set were so beautiful as they were hand carved in Viet Nam-I believe.
 Unfortunately though, both of them were destroyed in a fire that took place in my oldest sister's garage in the S.F.
 Bay Area/Contra Costa County, where they were being temporarily stored.

-Now, being a guy who has over the years wanted to appease everyone and whenever possible, I told this kicker that my only concern volunteering my face for this unique event, was having him kick out my lower teeth that were located somewhere south of my nose.
-He told me he could appreciate my concern but he couldn't promise me anything and tried to reassure me that lately his kicks have been consistently straight while sending the football perfectly through the upright.
+Now, being a guy who has over the years wanted to appease everyone whenever possible, and because he was so polite to me in his request, I told this kicker that my only concern volunteering my face for this unique event was having him kick out my lower teeth that were situated a short distance south of my nose.

 I had tried to join the army in late 1969.
 I was going to enlist with a high school buddy, Dennis Bruner, and join in the Army's " buddy program" that was available at the time.
 We took all the necessary steps, at Oakland's enlistment/recruiting center to join.
 Back in 1969, this facility was located near down-town Oakland.
 The only requirement the two of us had yet to do was take the "oath."
 And our taking the oath wasn't going to happen until after December, 1969, which would be weeks after we had completed the required enlistment exams in Oakland.